 Skittles – Darkened Skye

 Key points to consider are ATL executions are normally executed with the brand primarily in creative control of the project.
-As a start up or independent developer, this is where there is an opportunity to license your product to be distributed through the brands channels.
+As a start-up or independent developer, this is where there is an opportunity to license your product to be distributed through the brand’s channels.
 This type of execution would take a brand partner willing to make a significant investment to cover development, distribution, promotional and non-development fees.

-THROUGH THE LINE – Through the line examples are more commonly tied to alternate realty games (ARGs).
+THROUGH THE LINE – Through the line examples are more commonly tied to alternate reality games (ARGs).
 This is when consumers interact with links, websites and promotional material outside the game.
 I have written about ARG integrations such as the Hanso Foundation ARG tied to the LOST television show.
 Other examples are:

 The Dark Knight ARG

 HALO – ilovebees

 BELOW THE LINE – Authenticity and relevance are the keys to successfully executing below the line integrations.
 For additional insight and behind the scenes access to how partnerships are actually executed I turned to the reigning king of below the line integrations, Chris Erb.
 Formerly of Electronic Arts, Legendary Pictures, and co-founder of the gaming agency TripleClix.
 Chris and I have served on boards together and have spent time over the years discussing this topic.